dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 * that the call `toString(&append)` is only `@safe` and/or `@nogc` when *both* the called function `toString` and the argument `&append` are `@safe` and/or `@nogc`, respectively.

-Calling `toString` with a function that may allocate is valid, but not a `@nogc` operation, so `toString()` cannot be annotated `@nogc`.
+Calling `toString` with a delegate that may allocate is valid, but that call is not a `@nogc` operation, so `toString()` cannot be annotated `@nogc`.
 Calling `toString` with a `@system` sink is also valid, but the call will be considered `@system` since the condition that the argument be `@safe` is violated.